 Define Your Terms

 To the average person, the phrase "total loss" probably means a car has suffered enough damage to make repairing it impractical or impossible.
 However, when dealing with auto insurance policies, it can mean several different things.
-For example, it can mean the damage is so extensive it can't be repaired safely, or that state law requires your car to be declared a total loss based on the extent of the damage, or repair costs would exceed your car's value.
+For example, it can mean that the damage is so extensive it can't be repaired safely, that state law requires your car to be declared a total loss based on the extent of the damage, or that repair costs would exceed your car's value.

 If your car was totaled in an accident, your insurance policy must have collision coverage, which pays for damage to your vehicle caused by hitting another car or object.
-However, if the damage wasn't sustained in an accident, you must have comprehensive coverage, which pays for damage from events such as theft, vandalism, natural disasters, hitting an animal, or falling debris.
+However, if the damage wasn't sustained in an accident, you must have comprehensive coverage, which pays for damage from events such as theft, vandalism, natural disasters, hitting an animal or falling debris.

 Get a Car or Cash